scripting/feedlandInstall/docs/wordpresslogin.md

 The buttons on the logon page of your server will now link up to a WordPress identity.

-There is a link in the email that you can click to sign up via email as before.
+There is a link in the <a href="https://imgs.scripting.com/2023/11/13/signondialog.png">instructions</a> that you can click to sign up via email as before.

 The commands in the System menu will be updated as well.